xrui94/test_webgl_webgpu/README.md

 # Project Description
 This is a project that uses C++ to test the use of webgl and webgpu in OffscreenCanvas.
 So, it is also an webgl/webgpu offscreencanvas demo.
-Based on OpenGL(GLES3), WebGPU(webgpu.h implementation：webgpu_cpp.h) from Emscripten, it is compiled into a WebAssembly module from C++ code, and ultimately uses webgl2 and webgpu through OffscreenCanvas in modern browsers.A more complete usage approach that can track this project: [https://github.com/xrui94/TinyEngine](https://github.com/xrui94/TinyEngine).
+Based on OpenGL(GLES3), WebGPU(webgpu.h implementation：webgpu_cpp.h) from Emscripten, it is compiled into a WebAssembly module from C++ code, and ultimately uses webgl2 and webgpu through OffscreenCanvas in modern browsers.A more complete usage approach that can track this project: [https://github.com/xrui94/iEngine](https://github.com/xrui94/iEngine).

 ![./imgs/test_webgl_webgpu_offscreencanvas.gif](./imgs/test_webgl_webgpu_offscreencanvas.gif)

 - **Features:**
   - Support selecting to get context from canvas or OffscreenCanvas
-  - Support multi-threaded rendering when using OffscreenCanvas (Rendering in a worker.)
+  - Support multi-threaded rendering when using OffscreenCanvas (Rendering in a worker.
+As shown in the above figure, in some cases, the time-consuming task of the main thread (UI thread) can cause rendering lag issues.)
   - Support selecting WebGL2 or WebGPU as rendering backend
   - ES6 style WebAssembly module